openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

 ### Extend transmitter life

-* So far life cannot be extended for transmitters whos serial no. starts with 8G, 8H or 8J.
-Same is true for transmitters with serial no. starting with 81 and firmware 1.6.5.27 (see xDrip+ System Status - G5/G6 status as shown in [screenshot above](../Configuration/xdrip#transmitter-battery-status).
+* So far life cannot be extended for transmitters who's serial no. starts with 8G, 8H or 8J.
+Same is true for transmitters with serial no. starting with 81 and firmware 1.6.5.**27** (see xDrip+ System Status - G5/G6 status as shown in [screenshot above](../Configuration/xdrip#transmitter-battery-status)).
 * To prevent difficulties starting sensors it is highly recommended to extend transmitter life before day 100 of first usage.
-* Use of transmitters serial no. starting with 80 or 81 (expect 81 with firmware 1.6.5.27) beyond day 100 is only possible if 'engineering mode' is turned on and 'native mode' is deactivated (hamburger menu -> settings -> G5/G6 debug settings -> native algorithm).
+* Use of transmitters serial no. starting with 81 and firmware 1.6.5.**27** beyond day 100 is only possible if 'engineering mode' is turned on and 'native mode' is deactivated (hamburger menu -> settings -> G5/G6 debug settings -> native algorithm) because a transmitter hard reset is NOT possible.
 * Running sensor session will be stopped when extending transmitter life.
 So, extend before sensor change or be aware that there will be a new 2 h warm-up phase.
 * Stop sensor manually via hamburger menu.
 * Switch to the `engineering mode`: